Tag Archives: Paper Clip

 This begs several questions.
 We’ve seen the Black Oil trap people in coma-like states in episodes like “Tunguska” (4×9), we’ve seen it possess people and take over their wills as recently as “The Red and the Black”.
 If the Black Oil, the sentient essence of alien life, has always intended to repopulate the human race with itself through gestation, what’s with the comas and the mind control?
 Were the powerful men behind this collaboration with the aliens really so ignorant of their plans?
 And why, now that they have a viable vaccine, don’t these men do as Well-Manicured Man suggests and resist rather than facilitate the apocalypse?

 I think they key is that the Black Oil is sentient.
 It doesn’t randomly take effect but chooses when and how to act.
 In other words, it knows when to hold ‘em and knows when to fold ‘em.
 Also, the samples of the Black Oil that the Syndicate has been able to get their hands on up to this point have been small and recent.
 They aren’t from this ancient, pre-historic stock that may not be aware of the rest of its race’s plans to negotiate surrender with the Syndicate.
-If it did, it probably would risk tipping them off as to its actual power.
+If it did, it probably would risk tipping them off to its actual power.

 For their part, the Syndicate feels as though open resistance would be an idealist’s response and a mistake.
 The vaccine they have is still not 100% effective and so it has to be administered fairly quickly after infection, though it’s already much improved over the vaccine they stole from the Russians, the one that took its sweet time in curing Marita Covarrubias in “The Red and the Black”.
 Rather than fight with such a weak arsenal, they’d rather continue to remain under the Colonist’s protection until such time as they’ve gathered enough information to defeat them.
 Or so they say.